INSURING YOUR CAR

 - make sure the previous owner has lodged a Notice of Disposal

-- pay the associated transfer costs, either online or at an RMS service centre
+- pay the associated transfer costs, either online or at an TfNSW service centre

 - check and transfer the vehicle’s current CTP Green Slip Insurance.